h2non/hu/README.md

 ### Challenges

+hu runs over JavaScript ES5 compilant engines.
+JavaScript is a ubiquitous well-extended language, it's an extensible and multi-purpose

+JavaScript is not a pure functional language, however it's natural extensibility allows to apply different paradigms, thanks to

-Some of the ambitious and funny intended implementation goals are:
+Some of the ambitious implementation goals are:

-- Assume it's a first-class functions only language
+- Assume it's a first-class function only language
-- Pure functions and high-order functions
+- Pure functions as a norm
 - Unmutability (when it's possible)
 - Avoid assignment, remove side-effects (when it's possible)
-- Use recursion instead of loops
+- Tend to recursion instead of loops
+- Tend to high-order functions
 - Tend to functional composition
 - Tend to continuation-passing style
 - Exploit subroutines (like tail recursion call)